Lifestyle

 Giving your dog medication for their separation anxiety is a deeply personal decision.
 Your vet can help you decide if it is the right path to go down for you and your pet.
 Ultimately, your goal is to help ensure your dog is not suffering from this anxiety.
 If medication can help, you might consider it as a way to reduce your dog’s separation anxiety.

 Medication alone is usually not enough.
-When used in conjunction with a behavior modification plan, it is very possible to treat canine separation anxiety.
+When used in conjunction with a behavior modification plan, it's very possible to treat canine separation anxiety.

 Talk to a vet

-Arguably, this can be the first step you take once you notice that your dog is suffering from separation anxiety.
-A vet who understands your pet will better be able to suggest ways that you can help them.
+Talking to a vet should be the first step you take once you notice that your dog is suffering from separation anxiety.
+A veterinarian who understands your pet will better be able to suggest ways that you can help them—they can provide more behavioral tricks and make sure there aren’t any other present medical issues.

-Alternatively, you can try telemedicine for your dog.
-It’s much more reasonably priced, and with Pawp, you have trained veterinarians at your fingertips whenever you need them.
+You can also try telemedicine for your dog.
+With Pawp, you have trained veterinary professionals right at your fingertips and we can point you in the right direction.

 Talk to a vet now — it's free!